Issue 4-21, 2022

 KEYWORDS: children, trauma, knee joint, medical rehabilitation, low-frequency pulsed electrostatic field, robotic mechanotherapy

-For citation: Vakhova E.L., Vybornov D.Y., Turova E.A., Korchazhkina N.B., Isaev I.N., Pochkin E.О.
+FOR CITATION: Vakhova E.L., Vybornov D.Y., Turova E.A., Korchazhkina N.B., Isaev I.N., Pochkin E.О.
 Pulse Low-Frequency Electrostatic Field Application for Injuries of Knee Joint Capsular Ligament Apparatus in Children: a Prospective Randomized Comparative Study.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (4): 71-78. https://doi.org/10.38025/2078-1962-2022-21-4-71-78

 References: